Manhattan Project - Chemistry Encyclopedia

 In recent years nanoscale science and technology have grown rapidly.
 Nanochemistry, in particular, presents a unique approach to building devices with a molecular-scale precision.

-Marsden, Ernest - Chemistry Encyclopedia
+Ernest Marsden - Chemistry Encyclopedia

 Ernest Marsden studied at the University of Manchester under Ernest Rutherford and Hans Geiger.
 Although a physicist, he would help elucidate something of value to all chemists: the internal structure of the atom.

-Martin, Archer John Porter - Chemistry Encyclopedia
+Archer John Porter Martin - Chemistry Encyclopedia

 Very few chemical reactions produce clean, pure products with no trace of starting materials or impurities.
 Most generate a mixture whose individual components must be purified before the results can be identified.

-Maxwell, James Clerk - Chemistry Encyclopedia
+James Clerk Maxwell - Chemistry Encyclopedia

 James Clerk Maxwell is generally regarded as one of the outstanding physicists of the nineteenth century.
 He made important advances in the theory of electricity and magnetism, as well as in thermodynamics and the kinetic theory of gases.

-Meitner, Lise - Chemistry Encyclopedia
+Lise Meitner - Chemistry Encyclopedia

 On any list of scientists who should have won a Nobel Prize but did not, Lise Meitner's name would be near the top.
 She was the physicist who first realized that the atomic nucleus could be split to form pairs of other atomic nuclei—the process of nuclear fission.

-Mendeleev, Dimitri - Chemistry Encyclopedia
+Dimitri Mendeleev - Chemistry Encyclopedia

-Menten, Maud - Chemistry Encyclopedia
+Maud Menten - Chemistry Encyclopedia

 When biochemists are asked to name a mathematical relationship, it is almost certain that they will choose the Michaelis–Menten equation.
 This equation enables biochemists to study quantitatively the way in which an enzyme speeds up a biochemical reaction.

-Meyer, Lothar - Chemistry Encyclopedia
+Lothar Meyer - Chemistry Encyclopedia

 Lothar Meyer was the son and grandson of physicians, so it was only natural that initially he decided on a career as a physician.
 At the age of twenty-one, he began his studies in medicine at the University of Zurich and received his M.D.

-Millikan, Robert - Chemistry Encyclopedia
+Robert Millikan - Chemistry Encyclopedia

-Morgan, Agnes Fay - Chemistry Encyclopedia
+Agnes Fay Morgan - Chemistry Encyclopedia

 Born in Peoria, Illinois, on May 4, 1884, Agnes Fay Morgan excelled in high school and studied chemistry at the University of Chicago.
 After receiving a master of science in chemistry in 1905, she spent the next several years teaching at various colleges across the United States.

-Moseley, Henry - Chemistry Encyclopedia
+Henry Moseley - Chemistry Encyclopedia